How to plant Cannas? - The ultimate planting guide for Cannas

 Please don’t mistake dried-out or dormant bulbs for non-viable bulbs.
 Non-viable bulbs can be soft, mushy, rotten, or/ and have mold.

-Growing Cannas in containers is a fantastic option for those with limited space or wanting to add vibrant blooms to patios and balconies.
+Planting Cannas in containers is a fantastic option for those with limited space or wanting to add vibrant blooms to patios and balconies.
 Start with a large pot, ensuring good drainage.
 Fill it with well-draining potting mix, plant your Cannas about two inches deep, and water consistently.
 These stunning flowers thrive in sunlight, so place your container where they can soak up the sunshine.
 Regular fertilization during the growing season will keep them flourishing.
 Remember to bring the containers indoors during colder months.
+Additionally, feeding container-grown cannas with a balanced liquid fertilizer every few weeks during the growing season can promote healthier foliage and more abundant flowers.

 Ground vs. pots: where do Cannas thrive better?